 - Recommendation letters of your counselor, sometimes teachers too

-If you go to a university in Europe, you probably won’t need your SAT scores, and not all schools in the US require SAT scores from international students, but as I said, that’s why we do research.
+If you go to a university in Europe, you probably won’t need SAT scores, and not all schools in the US require SAT scores from international students, but as I said, that’s why we do research.

 Make sure to be early enough, because taking those tests (including studying for them) and getting your scores delivered takes a lot of time.